 Stoats, weasels, rabbits

 Oddly enough, apparently you’ll never find a hedgehog where there are badgers, as badgers manage to open up a balled-up hedgehog.
-So, that’s badger dinner taken care of.
+Among Scottish animal facts, that one is slightly uncomfortable.
+Still, at least that’s badger dinner taken care of.

 Voles and other small furry beasties

-No-one comes to Scotland to see these (as far as I know), unless they are very, very odd.
-Nevertheless, this does not prevent the ‘unique’ Orkney vole being offered by tourism promoters as a reason to visit Orkney, as I think I mention elsewhere on the page.
-Back in 2009, the Forestry Commission even issued a press release trumpeting the introduction of the release of 600 water voles in the Trossachs and the positive impact this would make on tourism.
-Are voles the secret ingredient for tourist industry success?
-I think not.
+Way back in 2009, the Forestry Commission even issued a press release trumpeting the introduction of the release of 600 water voles in the Trossachs and the positive impact this would make on tourism.